satishluintel/eyesonprojects/README.md

 Features :

 	i.
-Claims to be End-to-End encrypted. golf
+Claims to be End-to-End encrypted.

 	👓 Not audited/verified by OSCONF.ORG committee. 👓